Damir Milinović

 Damir Milinović (born 15 October 1972) is a Croatian professional football manager and former player.
-He was named manager of Segesta in June 2025.
+He was named manager of Segesta Sisak in June 2025.

 Club career

 Born in Rijeka, Milinović spent most of his career in his local club, Rijeka, before moving to Croatia Zagreb in 1997.
 He failed to impress in Croatia so he returned to Rijeka in the next season.
 After an impressive season with Rijeka, during which the club lost the title in last match, Milinović left for Germany in summer of 2000, signing with VfL Bochum.
 As Bochum finished last in the Bundesliga and were relegated, Milinović returned to Rijeka after only one season.
 He spent half a season in Rijeka before joining eventual season champions NK Zagreb.
 In January 2003, Milinović returned to Rijeka for the third and final time, spending there one and a half season before joining Dinamo Zagreb once again.
 He left Dinamo after only half a season, joining Austria Salzburg just few months before club was rebranded as Red Bull Salzburg.
 Milinović returned to Croatia after only half a season in Austria, signing for second division side Pomorac Kostrena.
 After two seasons with Pomorac, Milinović announced his retirement in summer of 2007.